dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

     This is a very old trick that not a lot of people know about anymore.
     Garbage collectors use it, along with other things.

-  - Make a flush routine that only flushes the specific VA information.
-    Measure the cost difference (huge).

-  - Set up code so that it cleans the cache rather than just invalidates.
-  - Write code to make it easy to look up a PTE (`mmu_lookup_pte(void *addr)`) and change permissions, write-buffer, etc.
+NOTE: these assume you have page tables:
   - Set-up two-level paging.
   - Set-up 16MB paging.
+  - Write code to make it easy to look up a PTE (`mmu_lookup_pte(void *addr)`) and change permissions, write-buffer, etc.

 ----------------------------------------------------------------------
 <p align="center">